mrjaiverma/electric_meter/README.md

 4. Prediction of amount of bill per month (which is a 'must have' feature) <br>
 5. Shows money spent on electricity <br>

+<h3>#Technical Details</h3>
+The electricity is divided into two types EC and DG units:
+1. EC units are the units that are charged by the electricity supplier which costs Rs.
+6.25/per unit.
+2. DG units are the units that are used when there is any power back-up required, usually 0-1 units a day at max, it costs Rs.
+21.5.

 <h3>#About</h3>
 Programmer: Jai Verma <br>
 B.Tech in Environmental Engineering with minor in Computer Science Engineering <br>